HomeAmericaBritain sends destroyer and helicopters with counter-drone tech to Cyprus

 HMS Dragon is a Type 45 air-defence destroyer equipped with the Sea Viper missile system and advanced radar designed to track and neutralise airborne threats, according to the Royal Navy's website.

-(Reporting by Sam Tabahriti, Sarah Young and Elizabeth Piper, editing by William James and Kate Holton)
+(Reporting by Sam Tabahriti, additional reporting by Sarah Young and Elizabeth Piper, editing by William James and Kate Holton)

 tagreuters.com2026binary_LYNXMPEM220NK-VIEWIMAGE